 Prof. Yakın Ertürk, UN Special Rapporteur on Violence against Women

-On 1 August 2003, Yakın Ertürk was appointed as the United Nations Special Rapporteur on Violence against Women.
-Within this context, she undertakes fact finding missions to various countries; receives complaints regarding violations of women’s human rights from around the world; and prepares thematic reports on violence against women, its causes and consequences.
-She submits reports on all her activities and findings to the Human Rights Council of the United Nations.
+On 1 August 2003, Yakın Ertürk was appointed as the United Nations Special Rapporteur on violence against women, and served until 2009.
+She undertook fact finding missions to various countries; addressed complaints regarding violations of women’s human rights from around the world; and prepared thematic reports on violence against women, its causes and consequences.
+She submitted reports on all her activities and findings to the Human Rights Council of the United Nations.